-Robert L. Rothman is a partner and co-chair of the Litigation Practice.
+Robert L. Rothman is a partner in the Litigation Practice.

 Mr. Rothman’s practice focuses on assisting clients in evaluating and resolving complex business disputes, whether through negotiation, alternative dispute resolution or litigation.
 Mr. Rothman has substantial experience handling complex business and commercial litigation in state and federal courts as well as in arbitration and mediation.
 His cases have involved business contracts, partnership agreements, securities, business torts, fiduciary duties, commercial leases and media law issues.

 Mr. Rothman has been elected to the American Bar Association Board of Governors for a three-year term beginning in August 2011.
 Previously, he served as chair of the 65,000-member ABA Section of Litigation.
 He is the author of numerous articles on developments in commercial litigation, including one that explained how two recent opinions of the Supreme Court of the United States have affected the manner in which lawyers should draft complaints in federal court cases.
 The article, “Drafting Complaints in the Post-Iqbal World,” was published in Litigation, the Journal of the ABA Section of Litigation, Volume 36, Number 4, Summer 2010.
 As a former professional journalist, Mr. Rothman also has a particular interest in media law and represents several media companies.